LOVE-ONENESS

 *The e-book will be helpful with this development.

-One should remember that he is forming a pathway that bends more and more toward the spirit of God, whether a person is religious, less religious, or wants to develop a spirit-led life pathway.
+One should remember that he or she is forming a pathway that bends more toward the spirit of God Whether a person is religious, less religious, or wants to develop a spirit-led life pathway, the option of leading a spirit-led life beckons.
 The Practice of The Way is constructed to be simple and practical, yet engage the spirit within.
-The Teaching of The Way offers many lessons for knowledge and wisdom—teaching and pathway (practice) function together and should remain unified.
-Each day some attention should be given.
+The Teaching of The Way offers many lessons for knowledge and wisdom—teaching, pathway, and practice function together and should remain unified.

 *